 Where to Get Ayahuasca Vine for Microdosing

 If you’re interested in microdosing with ayahuasca, extracts of the vine can be purchased online.
-EntheoNation recommends these products, all sourced sustainably and ethically:
+We’ve fully reviewed some of the best ayahuasca vine extracts currently available, all sustainably farmed and available to purchase online!

 1 Duman et al (2016) Synaptic plasticity and depression: new insights from stress and rapid-acting antidepressants.
 Nat Med, 22(3), p238-249.